Call to Action! (Revised 11/15/17)

 A: First of all, congrats on your production!
 Best wishes for your run!

 But NO. If you’d like to have your own play promoted on this hashtag, we urge you to point audience members who have seen your play to post it there instead.
-That benefits you more as a playwright as others are discussing your work AND they are developing a theater-going habit of seeing plays by female playwrights.
+That benefits you more as a playwright as others are discussing your work AND they are developing a theater-going habit of seeing plays by these playwrights.

 3 – LENGTH OF PLAYS